Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 95
     scene_title: "Grossdeustchland"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene95.jpg
-    narration: "<p>We end off our part with a view on the Brandenburger Reich’s ever-expanding northern colony.
+    narration: "<p>We end off our episode with a view on the Brandenburger Reich’s ever-expanding northern colony.
 In another world, the Anglo-Norse held a cross-sea empire, but it seems like Fredrick Wilhelm is adamant in fulfilling that vision himself in this one.
 The new frigid colony of Helsberg is settled on the Isles, a Hell for anyone to live in.
 Meanwhile, the more-desirable city of Braunsberg is situated smack dab in the middle of Northern Ireland, helping recreate a real life conflict in game.
 Will Michael finally decide enough is enough?
 Find out more next time, on CBRXS3!</p>"
 ---